akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 tail -n 4 raw_fastq/QUBO_S152_R1.fastq
 ```

-It's useful to know about the fastqc file encoding: https://en.wikipedia.org/wiki/FASTQ_format.
+You can read more about the fastq file encoding [here](https://en.wikipedia.org/wiki/FASTQ_format).
 Fastqc uses these data to generate a really useful report.

 Let's check how many reads we have in each file using `wc` (word count).
 By default, using `wc` on a file gives three columns with the number of lines, the number of words, and the number of characters.
 We can ask for only the number of lines using the `-l` flag.

 ```{bash}
 wc -l raw_fastq/QUBO_S152_R1.fastq
 ```
-**Exercise 3: How many reads are there?**
+**Exercise 2: How many reads are there?**
 <details>
 	There are 4 million lines in each file.
 Given that there are 4 lines per 1 sequence read in a .fastq file, there are 1 million reads in each file.
 </details>